CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Many testers use NVDA in another language than English.
 But when reporting test results on GitHub, the description of the modified options or the messages reported by NVDA should be written in English.
-Its quite frustrating and time consuming to have to restart NVDA in English to check the exact wording of the options or messages.
+It's quite frustrating and time consuming to have to restart NVDA in English to check the exact wording of the options or messages.

 To avoid this, the add-on provides two reverse translation commands allowing to reverse translate NVDA's interface such as messages, control labels in the GUI, etc.